 Echeveria setosa var. ciliata (Moran) Moran

 Echeveria setosa is an evergreen succulent with numerous offsets in older plants.
-Up to 2 inches (5 cm) tall and up to 12 inches (30 cm) wide, with almost stemless rosettes (up to 6 inches / 15 cm in diameter) of spoon-shaped green leaves (up to 2 inches / 5 cm long and up to 0.75 inch / 2 cm wide) covered in white hairs.
+It is up to 2 inches (5 cm) tall, with almost stemless rosettes up to 6 inches (15 cm) in diameter, of spoon-shaped, green leaves up to 2 inches (5 cm long) and up to 0.8 inch (2 cm) wide, covered in white hairs.
 Echeveria setosa var. ciliata is a broader leaved plant, with somewhat fewer bristles at the edges of the green leaves.
-The flowers are red in color with yellow tips produced on up to 12 inches (30 cm) long stalks.
+The flowers are red in color with yellow tips and produced on up to 12 inches (30 cm) long stalks.

 How to Grow and Care

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

 Most Echeverias can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in a potting soil for succulents and cover the dish until the new plant sprouts.